mobilemutex/GhidraCalculator/README.md

     - Mark addresses for distance calculation
     - Mark values for comparison operations
     - Perform addition, subtraction, and xor'ing of marked values
+    - Calculate hashes for a selection of memory
   - Right click in decompiler to:
     - Add constants to calculator
     - Mark constants